april10be/incoming-links/README.md

 # incoming-links
 Confluence user macro that displays a list of pages that link to the current page.

-Only tested on Confluence Server 7.13.x
+Tested on Confluence Server 7.13.x

+More on user macros: https://confluence.atlassian.com/conf713/writing-user-macros-1077914347.html

 ----